SFarbolin/quartz/content/solstice-fires.md

 > [!tip]- More Photos
 > ![[PXL_20251221_225738524.jpg]]
+>
 > (Yes, that is an Ace Hardware shopping basket.
 One of the many bizarre treasures that came with the house.
-I would never steal one myself, but I will admit that it's really useful to have around the property.
+I would never steal one myself, but I'll admit that it's really useful to have around the property.
 Great for picking apples!)
+>
 > ![[PXL_20251221_230242720.jpg]]
 > ![[PXL_20251222_003454065.jpg]]
 > ![[PXL_20251222_003532799.jpg]]